Marketing Issue

 Ireland

 Ireland got its independence in 1921 after a great struggle and was followed by a brief civil war, which ended in 1923.
 It established its constitution in 1937 and was declared a republic in 1949.
 It joined the European Economic Community (EEC, now the EU) in 1973.
 The monetary policy of the country is determined by the European Central bank whereas the fiscal policy is determined by the domestic government.
 Currently, the microeconomic environment remains pro-business (The Economist, 2007).
 The economic policy of Ireland revolves around keeping Ireland an attractive destination for FDI.
 However, there needs to be more improvement in public services such as transport and health.
-The basic statistical data for Ireland is seen in the following table1:
+The basic statistical data for Ireland is seen in the following table:

 Table 1.
-Statistical data for Ireland
+Statistical data for Ireland.

 Foreign Trade in Ireland

 Ireland is a small country, that holds a great deal of potential for exporters from developed countries like the US.
 Since the mid-1990’s, the CelticTiger’s economy has boomed.
 The availability of a highly educated workforce along with strong government fiscal policy has attracted good foreign direct investment.
 Transportation and other infrastructure are good in Ireland.
 There are now over 550 U.S. companies with branches in Ireland (Hanley, 2001).
 Consumer demand for more diverse, quality foods from overseas markets has resulted in niche market opportunities for exporters from the United States and else-where, according to Thomas Hamby, U.S. Minister Counselor for Agricultural Affairs at the American Embassy in London (Hanley, 2001).
-Ireland has traditionally been a liberal country when it came to consumption of alcoholic drinks and people often met at the pub.
-More recently, the consumption of alchol by adults is declining.
-One of the major threats to the alcoholic drinks industry in Ireland is the increase in the number of coffee shops on the high street.
-These coffee shops are positioned as meeting points and as places to relax in and hence compete with the alcoholic drinks market (The Economist, 2007).

 In 2006 merchandise exports amounted to US$104.7bn and imports to US$72.8bn.
 Thus Ireland has a big trade surplus.
 Despite the large trade surplus, the current account registered a deficit of US$9.1bn, or 4.2% of GDP, reflecting the large deficits on the services and income account (The Economist, 2007).
 As a member of the European Union, Ireland it does not have authority to negotiate directly with non-EU countries.
 The export- import data for Ireland are as follows: